 The US-based company Elecsys Corp develops IoT solutions for remote monitoring of rail friction.
 Their solution notifies operators when the lubricator tank is empty or if it is malfunctioning.
 The tank can be opened or closed remotely and can be monitored in real-time with the help of cellular networks.
 This also frees up time for crews to attend to only the most pressing maintenance works.

 With increasing cases of unpredictable and rather extreme weather conditions, countries that operate train lines even during icy and snowy conditions require precise knowledge about which parts of the track and route are iced or buried in snow.
 Advancements in communication technologies along with smart IoT sensors aims to allow operators to relax even in tough environmental conditions.

 Swedish company Mowic develops TrackIce Rail, an ice warning system designed to improve railway safety.
 Their system is battery operated and wireless.
 The distance between the sensors can be up to 100 meters and has an operation time of up to 60 months.
 This system has been designed to minimize the time taken for installation, deployment, support, and maintenance of railway network sensors.

 What About The Other 33 Sensors & IoT Startups?

 While we believe data is key to creating insights it can be easy to be overwhelmed by it.
-Our ambition is to create a comprehensive overview and provide actionable innovation intelligence for your Proof of Concept (PoC), partnership, or investment targets.
+Our ambition is to create a comprehensive overview and provide actionable innovation intelligence so you can achieve your goals faster.
 The 5 startups showcased above are promising examples out of 38 we analyzed for this article.
-To identify the most relevant solutions based on your specific criteria and collaboration strategy, get in touch.
+To identify the most relevant solutions based on your specific criteria, get in touch.